kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 in how Container Network Interfaces (CNIs) set up networking within clusters.
 This has resulted in a scenario where things like pod networking (including pod to pod networking) is opaque to users, with different implementations taking markedly different approaches.
-This fragmentation and issues with the API have negatively impacted adoption in sectors such as telecommunications.
+This fragmentation has spread networking across all layers of the stack which include k8s components like kube-proxy, netpol agents, container runtime with CNI plugins and low level runtimes like kata and issues with the API have negatively impacted adoption in sectors such as telecommunications.
 Our goal is to transform Kubernetes networking by making networks and their components actual resources within the Kubernetes API.
 This will allow for the development of shared functionalities and their integration into the API.
 We anticipate that this new approach will enhance support for areas that are currently struggling,